 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Mongolia.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose content supersedes any information contained here.

-TRAVEL TO MONGOLIA: WINGS and Avenues to Travel would be pleased to assist with your travel plans.
+TRAVEL TO MONGOLIA: This tour is organized by our British company, Sunbird, and starts and ends in Ulaan Bataar.
 Please keep the WINGS office apprised of your travel arrangements so that we can make sure that your travel schedule will mesh smoothly with the group schedule at the beginning and end of the tour.
-Requests for travel arrangements to Ulaanbaatar can be referred to Avenues to Travel.
-You can contact Avenues to Travel at (800) 736-7320 or (520) 297-7320.
-Please identify yourself as a WINGS client.
-Flights to Ulaanbaatar may also be available at an additional charge through our British company, Sunbird.
+For an additional charge flights to Ulaan Bataar may also be available through our British company, Sunbird.
 Please contact the WINGS office if you are interested in pursuing this option.

 ENTERING MONGOLIA: A valid passport is required for American visitors.
 No visa is required for Americans visiting for fewer than 90 days.
 Citizens of other countries should contact the Embassy of Mongolia at 2833 M Street, N.W., Washington, D.C.
 20007, telephone: (202) 333-7117 or www.mongolianembassy.
 At time of writing, for persons flying through China on the way to Mongolia, transit passengers staying in the transit lounge and moving on within 24 hours don’t need a Chinese Visa.
 Those who plan to re-enter from the Hong Kong or Macau Special Administrative Regions may require China visas and may need to obtain visas allowing multiple entries.